A Learning Environment by Design

 The school uses the services of a licensed and qualified external food catering service that is highly experienced in the preparation of food for children and for schools.
 Together with them, we ensure that all meals are preservative free, handmade, nutritiously balanced, and healthy.

-The 1 and 2 year old classes receive a school lunch and a morning snack.
+2 year old class receive a school lunch and a morning snack.
 During the regular school day, older children are provided with lunch as well as an afternoon snack.
 Children attending after school programs, including the extended childcare, also receive a late afternoon snack.

 East Route: Suginami area